 Different hostels have different atmospheres and offer different facilities and services.
 We’ve created a dorm room to appeal to people who wouldn’t normally consider staying in a shared room.
 Most hostels cater to the young, party-seeker while we offer a dorm room that is a clean and calm respite for those not wanting to spend a lot of money on accommodation, but who also don’t want to be isolated and alone in their room.

 While sleeping in a roomful of strangers of different ages and from different cultural backgrounds means practicing tolerance and also having to put up with the occasional snorer, early risers or night owls, here’s what we consider a good code of conduct for staying in The Beehive’s dorm which can probably be applied to other dorm stays on your travels:

 1. If you need a towel, let us know.
 We don’t put them out for all guests since many dorm guests carry their own.
 But if you need one, we’re happy to provide one.
 We do require €1 for a towel rental if you want to shower after you’ve already checked out.

 2. Many hostels require that you bring your own sheets, or that you strip your own beds.
-At The Beehive we make up your beds for you and don’t expect you to strip the bed when you leave.
+At The Beehive we provide linens and make up your beds for you and don’t expect you to strip the bed when you leave.
 However, DO stay in the bed you were assigned.
 Don’t switch beds and if you want to change beds with someone who is leaving – ask at reception first.